MLB deal took 11 months of bargaining, most moves at end

 Meyer remained pessimistic, focused on the large gap in numbers and was convinced management was trying to spin an unwarranted upbeat outlook.

-There had been 14 largely unproductive bargaining sessions leading up to the lockout on Dec.
-2. Initial presentations were made April 20 and the first proposal on May 6.
+There had been 15 largely unproductive core bargaining sessions leading up to the lockout on Dec.
+2 plus 22 days of meetings on other issues.
+Initial presentations were made April 20 and the first proposal on May 6.
 Because of the pandemic, sessions were held over Zoom and dominated to some extent by speeches.

 The sides met in person on Aug.
 16 in Denver, when MLB made an economic offer.
 The union responded on Oct.
 29, the day of World Series Game 3.
 There were four more meetings during the first few weeks of November, then three starting Nov.
 29 at the Four Seasons Resort at Las Colinas in Irving, Texas, site of the union’s executive board meeting.
 Players made an offer, and MLB concluded there was little to respond to.